mzc796/marionette_onos/README.md

 Please notice that the shortest path between h1 and h2 is sw1->sw4->sw5

 ## Marionette Attack
-1. Initiate the attack on ONOS-3
+1. Open another terminal to initiate the attack on ONOS-3
-   Open another terminal,
    ```
    cd marionette_onos
    ./topo_poison.sh 7